 "It was with great sadness that I read about the tragedy on Everest that took the lives of 16 Sherpas," says filmmaker Dianne Whelan, author of Base Camp (Caitlin).
 "But it was not a surprise."

 October 23rd, 2014

-In 2010, dosage Dianne Whelan went to Base Camp on Mount Everest where she interviewed climbers, order doctors and Sherpas, who had all lived there for weeks, sometimes months, awaiting a window in the weather to summit the world’s highest mountain.
+In 2010, Dianne Whelan went to Base Camp on Mount Everest where she interviewed climbers, doctors and Sherpas, who had all lived there for weeks, sometimes months, awaiting a window in the weather to summit the world’s highest mountain.

 Some knew there was a good chance they wouldn’t survive the journey and that the mountain is infamously littered with hundreds of bodies of those who failed to complete the grueling and dangerous climb.
 Whelan also witnessed the human impact on Everest and the unsettling effects of climate change.
 The melting glacier, which loses more than four inches a day, reveals evidence of man’s hubris with each new body uncovered by the receding ice.

 Her documentary film about the Base Camp trip had its world premiere at the Vancouver International Film Festival.
 Now Whelan’s personal expose of the time spent at Everest’s base is recounted in her book Base Camp: 40 Days on Everest (Caitlin $24.95).
 In it, she combines what she learned on the mountain with stories from climbers, Sherpas, doctors, Buddhist nuns, Maoist rebels, and others.
 This book could not not have appeared at a more appropriate time.
 It coincides with the tragic deaths of sixteen Sherpas in April of 2014.

 Asked to commment, Dianne Whelan told B.C.
 BookWorld: